hmcts/rpa-professional-api-gateway/README.md

 # rpa professionnal api portal

-A module that creates an Azure API Management Instance.
+A module that creates the Azure API Management Instance for professional api.